 Alex Waldron has written one of our favourite books in the 4-7 collections this month.
 Get yourself a 3 or 4 book box and get your hands on a copy of Our Uncles the Cruncles.
+It is about uncles in a same-sex relationship.
 Read on to find out why Alex thinks a diverse bookshelf is so important and some very specific life advice about custard…

 1.Why did you start writing books for children?

 Completely by accident!
 I use to concoct fantastical tales for my two sons, Fred and Woody to get them to sleep.
 The world it was set in (a fictionalised version of Cornwall where we live) grew and grew and one year I brought the stories to life and gave the boys a handmade book about their amazing Nannies – past and present.

 2.How did you get your book out into the world?

 Friends of mine read these hand drawn books and got me in touch with the publisher Ruby Tuesdays who amazingly loved my words and drawings and helped me develop them into a reality.

 3.Why did you write this book?

 My sons have been brought up in a family with different examples of loving relationships.
 Seeing their uncles kiss and hold hands is as normal as seeing their nan and grandad cuddle.
 Not all children experience this.
 I wanted to celebrate love in all its different shapes and sizes.
 I think if we arm kids with as much knowledge and confidence as possible at an early age, there’s nothing they can’t do in the future.